reefab/homeassistant-water-valve/readme.md

 * [Sonoff Basic](https://amzn.to/2S0Skka)
 * [SPDT Relay](https://www.sparkfun.com/products/100)
 * A [Home Assistant](https://github.com/home-assistant/home-assistant) installation with a MQTT server.
-* Some water leak detector compatible with HA, I've used the previously mentionned Xiaomi sensors, but other will probably work just as well.
+* Some water leak detector compatible with HA, I've used the previously mentioned Xiaomi sensors, but other will probably work just as well.

 ## Principle of Operation